txstate-etc/tracs/TRACS-BRANCH.md

  * Push feature branch ***kernel*** to origin

 	  `git push origin kernel`

-2. Merge feature branch with ***tracs***
+2. Tag the feature branch

+   We need to clean up our branches list when when the feature merged back for ***tracs*** or abandon for some reason.
+Meanwhile, we also want to mark it somehow when time allows to work on contributing each local feature back to sakai by making pull requests.

  * Go to ***tracs*** branch

       `git checkout tracs`

- * Merge feature branch ***kernel*** to ***tracs*** branch

-    `git merge kernel`

-3. Tag and delete feature branch

-   We need to clean up our branches list when when the feature merged back for ***tracs*** or abandon for some reason.
-Meanwhile, we also want to mark it somehow when time allows to work on contributing each local feature back to sakai by making pull requests.

-   Right now, you are still at ***tracs*** branch after the merge is done in step 2.

  * Tag the feature branch ***kernel***
    We use ***archive/$feature-branch*** as naming convention for taging feature branch, mainly for contributing purpose.

     `git tag archive/kernel kernel`

+ * Push the new archive tag to remote origin

+    `git push origin archive/kernel`

+3. Merge feature branch with ***tracs***

+ * Go to ***tracs*** branch
+   Right now, you are still at tracs branch after step 2. or else do

+    `git checkout tracs`

+ * Merge feature branch ***kernel*** to ***tracs*** branch

+    `git merge kernel`

+4. Delete feature branch

  * Close/Remove feature branch ***kernel***

     `git branch -d kernel`

- * Push the new archive tag to remote origin

-    `git push origin archive/kernel`

  * Delete the feature branch ***kernel*** in remote origin